nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Mhmm.
 Oh, that's a much better hit.
 You're still taking no damage because the, because the champion's reaction basically gives you damage reduction for the entire round.
 And the last one misses.
 Mhmm.

 So You took zero damage.
 Yeah.
-You just saved you just saved Samir eight damage from from that reaction, which is Yeah.
+You just saved you just saved Simear eight damage from from that reaction, which is Yeah.
 Pretty simple.
 For good.

 That's a lot.
 Yeah.
 That's me.
 Alright.
 Our Europe.